 There are a lot of office and industrial spaces in Singapore.
 You may seek the help of the Economic Development Board.
 They have a wide array of business locations or industrial parks that will suit the needs of every investor.

 The nation is very active in helping improve the quality of its labor force.
 Aside from that, it is also open to accepting highly skilled or educated foreign talents.
 The result?
 A big pool of talents that will fill the needs of its billion dollar economy.

 Though these are not all the things you need to know when starting an entrepreneurial undertaking in Singapore, these should get you going.
-Research some more especially for those information related to the industry of your business.
+Research some more especially for those information related to the industry of your business or engage an accounting service in Singapore.
 You might find tax holidays or other perks for your company.